-So having a legal plan, a group legal plan overcomes a lot of these obstacles.
-They’re more popular these days and they’re available through an employer benefit plan or they’re also available now through independent insurance providers.
-And they eliminate many of these obstacles and they help the public get equal access to the legal system.
-Group legal plans work a lot like medical insurance and the employee pays into the plan if they ever need a lawyer for basic legal services such as a prenup agreement or a real estate closing or a will or even a bankruptcy, they can call on their plan administrator and they’ll get a referral to an attorney that’s within the insurance network.
-So even though the plans do not offer blanket coverage for all legal needs, at the very least, at the very minimum, they offer protection for the minor stuff.

-Or the more routine services lawyers would call them the more mundane, but they’re just as important.
-They include like adoption, divorce, juvenile court proceedings, property protection in my world, real estate transactions or traffic matters, you know, things like that.
+So having a legal plan, or a group legal plan overcomes a lot of these obstacles.
+They’re more popular these days and they’re available through an employer benefit plan.
+They’re also available through independent insurance providers.
+They eliminate many of these obstacles and they help the public get equal access to the legal system.
+Group legal plans work like medical insurance plans and the employee pays into the plan.
+If they ever need a lawyer for basic legal services—such as a prenup agreement, real estate closing, a will or even a bankruptcy, they can call on their plan administrator to get a referral to an attorney that’s within the insurance network.
+So even though the plans do not offer blanket coverage for all legal needs, at the very least, they offer protection for the minor or routine issues, which are just as important.
+They include adoption, divorce, juvenile court proceedings, property protection, real estate transactions, or traffic matters—you know, things like that.

-The availability of legal hotlines also allows consultations for people over the phone and helps people better understand their legal rights without even having to go to an office.
-So the public, hopefully can view attorneys less like legal bulldogs and more like, you know, advocates, we’re problem solvers, but you know, the legal plans, they have their critics.
-Number one, if you don’t use it, you’re paying for a benefit it’s a waste of money, but number two, you only get simple services.
-So the critics say that you know, you’re, not getting more important services such as business matter issues, copyrights appeals, tax preparation, well, that’s not going to usually be covered.
+The availability of legal hotlines also allows consultations for people over the phone and helps to understand their legal rights without even having to go to an office.
+So the public can view attorneys less like legal bulldogs and more like, you know, advocates.
+We’re problem solvers, but, you know, the legal plans, they have their critics.
+One, if you don’t use it, you’re paying for a benefit of no value to you.
+Two, you only get simple services.
+So the critics say that you’re not getting more important services such as business-matter issues, copyrights, appeals, tax preparation—well, that’s not going to usually be covered.

 There are a lot of attorneys outside the legal network who are willing to work with you on a payment plan or just a more competitive rate.
 And that’s really what the legal program provides.
-For me, the pros of a legal plan, the public is getting better access to legal advice through hotlines and, through newsletters.
+For me, the pros of a legal plan are that the public is getting better access to legal advice through hotlines and through newsletters.
 But the basic problems can pretty much be resolved by telephone and you’re getting basic legal documents.
 You’re not getting the most complicated documents, but you’ll get simple wills, short correspondences by phone.

-My thing is that with the pro of a group legal plan is just access, but if you have a legal plan in your employee benefit package, you should really take a moment to see what the plan covers and you should take into consideration what I just told you about the pros and cons of using attorneys in a legal plan.
-Still the best way to find a competent attorney is to check both their professional peer reviews and their client reviews.
-Also, take some time to interview several attorneys before you hire, regardless if they’re in a group plan or not, you know, even if they’re not in a legal plan, again, you might find them more accommodating when it comes to legal fees and they might even be more effective, just remember, in my world nothing of value is free, and nothing of value is deeply discounted.
+My issue is that with the pros of a group legal plan is just access, but if you have a legal plan in your employee benefit package, you should really take a moment to see what the plan covers and you should consider what I just told you about the pros and cons of using attorneys in a legal plan.
+Still, the best way to find a competent attorney is to check both their professional peer reviews and their client reviews.
+Also, take some time to interview several attorneys before you hire, regardless if they’re in a group plan or not.
+Even if they’re not in a legal plan, you might find them more accommodating regarding legal fees and they might even be more effective.
+Remember, in my world, nothing of value is free, and nothing of value is deeply discounted.